Understand VAT and the VAT Return Process for Small Businesses – Detailed Guide

 - Keep a summary of their VAT account

 - Issue the right VAT invoices.

-In addition, you must keep your VAT records for a period not less than six years or ten years if you are using the VAT MOSS services.
-These records can be kept electronically, on paper or in a software program.
-Your records should be accurate, readable, complete and easy to understand.
+In addition, you must keep your VAT records for a period of not less than six years.
+These records can be kept electronically, on paper, or in a software program.
+Your records should be accurate, readable, complete, and easily understood.
 Records that you need to keep must include the following:

 - Copies of the invoices you issue

 - Invoices received

 - The names, addresses and VAT numbers of the self-billing suppliers

 - Debit/credit notes

 - Records of goods you can’t reclaim their VAT on